pete-kufahl/java-tutorial/advanced/README.md

 * **hash** override the `hashCode` and `equals` methods
 	* follow rule that these methods are overridden in tandem
 * **constructor** override constructor
+	* could be motivated by a record having a (mutable) container as a field
+	* can also validate inputs to the constructor